How Does ‘Teen Mom 2’ Star Leah Messer Feel About David Eason’s Feud With Jeremy Calvert On Instagram?

 As fans of the series well know, Messer began dating Jason Jordan before the start of production on the currently airing season.
 Then, at some point during filming, the couple parted ways and have remained apart ever since.
 In fact, Jordan has reportedly been starting rumors claiming Messer allegedly cheated on him with Calvert, which Messer has denied.

-In addition to her past marriage to Calvert, Messer was also married briefly to Corey Simms, the father of her nine-year-old twins, Ali and Aleeah Simms.
+In addition to her past marriage to Calvert, Messer was also married briefly to Corey Simms, the father of her 9-year-old twins, Ali and Aleeah Simms.

-To see more of Messer, Calvert, and their co-stars, tune into new episodes of Teen Mom 2 on Monday nights at 9 p.m. on MTV.
+To see more of Leah Messer, Jeremy Calvert, and their co-stars, tune into new episodes of Teen Mom 2 on Monday nights at 9 p.m. on MTV.